hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 -> **Roles Required:** `admin` or `x_terraform.config_user`

-1. Exit Service Now Studio and return to the ServiceNow Service Management Screen.
+1. From the ServiceNow Service Management Screen.
 1. Using the left-hand navigation, open the configuration table for the integration to manage the Terraform Enterprise connection.
     - Terraform > Configs
 1. Click on "New" to create a new Terraform Enterprise connection: